Oro, Plata, Mata

 The title refers to the traditional Spanish Filipino architectural superstition saying that design elements in a house (particularly staircases) should not end in a multiple of three, in keeping with a pattern of oro (gold), plata (silver), and mata (bad luck).
 The film is structured in three parts that depict this pattern played out in the lives of the main characters, from a life of luxury and comfort in the city ("oro/gold"), to a still-luxurious time of refuge in a provincial hacienda ("plata/silver"), and finally to a retreat deeper into the mountains, where they are victimized by guerilla bandits ("mata/bad luck").

-It was filmed on location in the whole province of Negros Occidental, primarily in Bacolod and the Mt.
+Produced and released by Experimental Cinema of the Philippines, it was filmed on location in the whole province of Negros Occidental, primarily in Bacolod and the Mt.
 Kanlaon National Park.
-The staff and crew have received extensive assistance and support from the Ministry of National Defense, Ministry of Tourism, and the Armed Forces of the Philippines.
+The staff and crew received extensive assistance and support from the Ministry of National Defense, Ministry of Tourism, and the Armed Forces of the Philippines.
 The film's musical score was provided by Jose Gentica V; the film's photography was handled by Rody Lacap, and the editing was handled by Jesus Navarro.
 The film's development was financially supported and acknowledged by the Philippine National Bank.

-In 2013, ABS-CBN Film Archives in partnership with Central Digital Lab digitally restored and remastered the film and was subsequently released in select theaters for a limited period of time.
+In 2013, ABS-CBN Film Archives in partnership with Central Digital Lab digitally restored and remastered the film, and it was subsequently released in select theaters for a limited period.
 The digitally restored version was also released on DVD and iTunes.

 Opening quote

-According to the audio commentary by Peque Gallaga, he told the film's screenwriter, Jose Javier Reyes, to create a frame reference for the film and the latter answered to cite a quote from Nick Joaquin.
-Peque agreed with the decision and he revealed that he enjoyed reading his works.
+According to the audio commentary by Peque Gallaga, he told the film's screenwriter, Jose Javier Reyes, to create a frame reference for the film, and the latter answered by citing a quote from Nick Joaquin.
+Peque agreed with the decision, and he revealed that he enjoyed reading his works.